Bachchan (2013 film)

-Bachchan is a 2013 Indian Kannada-language psychological action film directed by Shashank and starring Sudeepa, Parul Yadav, Jagapathi Babu, Bhavana, and Tulip Joshi in the lead roles The musical score and soundtrack were composed by V. Harikrishna and cinematography was handled by Shekar Chandru.
+Bachchan is a 2013 Indian Kannada-language psychological action film written and directed by Shashank and starring Sudeepa, Parul Yadav, Jagapathi Babu, Bhavana, and Tulip Joshi in the lead roles.
+The musical score and soundtrack were composed by V. Harikrishna and cinematography was handled by Shekar Chandru.

 Bachchan was released on 11 April 2013 in India and was also released in Dubai and other countries like Germany and Australia (Perth, Melbourne and Adelaide).
-The film was a successful at box office.
+The film was successful at the box office.
 The film was dubbed into Telugu and Hindi with the same name and in Tamil as Murattu Kaidhi in 2015.

 The core plot of the movie was used in the 2016 Bangladeshi film Mental.